rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 ![Fully merged with AZ](git-tree-merged-1-branch.png)

-This diff confirms that our AZ compatibility changes are all in there: cross-DB queries were correctly merged with Azure modifications and the new column names from *PROD*.
+This diff confirmed that our AZ compatibility changes were present: cross-DB queries were correctly merged with Azure modifications and the new column names from *PROD*.

 ![AZ changes diff](git-tree-merge-staged-changes.png)